Welcome to my Crazy Knifemaker app review!

 No. The app does not transfer game currency despite your commitment to reach all the requirements.
 So, here is what will happen after you reach 10,000 diamonds and insert your account details:

 A message will appear saying that you must watch 48 videos to activate order.
-This is a common tactic to postpone payments and lure you into watching even more adverts.
+This is a common tactic to postpone payments and lure you into watching even more videos.

 Next, say you must waste for another 24 hours or watch more videos to reduce the waiting time by 30 minutes.